arkadyt/vspace/README.md

 To deploy the frontend bundle to S3 refer to the `./client/deploy.sh` deployment script.

 Deploying the backend application depends on your preferences.
 The example deployment which I referenced in `Web Address` section of this README file is deployed onto an EC2 instance with a bootstrap script.
-You can find the script here: https://github.com/arkadyt/dotfiles/blob/master/cloud/api-servers/foss-other/aws-ec2-build.sh.
+[You can find the script here](https://github.com/arkadyt/dotfiles/blob/master/cloud/api-servers/foss-other/aws-ec2-build.sh. ).
 This type of deployment is obviously NOT suitable for production, but gives you an idea of what's needed to successfully deploy this application.

 ## License